dSunny90/SendingState/README.md

 - **Presentable**
   Components expose current state and apply it to binders.

-- **EventSendable**
+- **EventForwarder**
   User interactions are forwarded as declarative actions.
+Action closures can access the bound state directly — no manual state passing needed.

 ---